 Identification of the underlying cause is important in the diagnosis of vitamin 12 deficiency that is attributed to malabsorption.
 Helicobacter pylori (h.pylori) is one of the most common causes of peptic ulcer disease worldwide and a major cause of chronic superficial gastritis leading to atrophy of gastric glands… causal relationship between h pylori and food cobalamin malabsorption.

 Food cobalamin’s absorption depends on its release from the binders in food.
 Malabsorption is marked by the inability to release cobalamin from food.
 If cobalamin cannot be released, it cannot be taken up by intrinsic factor for absorption.
 Release of cobalamin requires acid and pepsin.
 Most malabsorptive states can be traced to gastric defects.

 It has been proposed that pernicious anemia may represent the final phase of a process that begins with h pylori–associated gastritis and evolves through progressive levels of atrophy until parietal cell mass is entirely lost.
 Helicobacter pylori–Is It a Novel Causative Agent in Vitamin [B.sub.12] Deficiency?
 Archives of Internal Medicine.
 May 2000.

 It took nearly 6 months to get adequate Metronidazol to kill the clostridia bacteria.
 The downside was Metronidazol’s horrible taste permeating everything, even the air.
 However, it’s specifically good for tetanus, particularly if the patient can’t use penicillin.
 I’m allergic to penicillin as I am.

 The delay and interim inadequate doses of antibiotic showed me something valuable, however.

-The Erythromycin from the ER helped.
+The Erythromycin antibiotic from the ER helped.
 After it ran out it took me days to get more.
 In the interim I got worse.
 When I got more Erythromycin I once again got better.
 But, some symptoms remained.
 I got more, got better, but not perfectly well because again it ran out.
 In each case the dose was about half of what is recommended for Tetanus.

-Finally at the end of March, 2005, I had 17 days of 500 mg Metronidazol every 6 hours, prescribed by the doctor for the homeless, whom I was able to see because the privy pit destroyed my financial stability and caused my home to be foreclosed — I was able to get my home back, using bankruptcy and by selling a rental I’d had.
+Finally at the end of March, 2005, I had 17 days of 500 mg Metronidazol every 6 hours, prescribed by the doctor for the homeless, whom I was able to see because the privy pit destroyed my financial stability and caused my home to be foreclosed — I was able to get it back by using bankruptcy and selling a rental I’d had.
 (Now I’m once again praying for a miracle ~ to keep my home).